-Our goal is to use our experience and capabilities developing multifunctional therapeutics platforms, along with our proprietary protein engineering capabilities, to have a meaningful and positive impact on the lives of people living with difficult-to-treat cancers and other serious diseases with high unmet medical need.
+Our goal is to use our experience and in-house capabilities of developing multifunctional therapeutics platforms, along with our proprietary protein engineering capabilities, to improve the standard of care for people living with difficult-to-treat cancers and other serious diseases with high unmet medical need.

 We commenced operations in 2003 and have since devoted substantially all of our resources to research and development activities including developing our therapeutic platforms, identifying and developing potential product candidates and undertaking preclinical studies and clinical trials.
 Additionally, we have supported our research and development activities with general and administrative support, as well as by raising capital, conducting business planning and protecting our intellectual property.
-We have not generated any revenue from the sale of approved products to date and do not expect to do so until such time as we obtain regulatory approval and commercialize one or more of our product candidates.
+We have not generated any revenue from the sale of approved products as of March 31, 2024, and do not expect to do so until such time as we obtain regulatory approval and commercialize one or more of our product candidates.
 We cannot be certain of the timing or success of approval of our product candidates.

 Since our initial public offering ("IPO") in 2017, we have funded our operations primarily through follow-on public offerings, including the issuance of prefunded warrants, and payments received under our license and collaboration agreements.
-Payments received from our license and collaboration agreements include upfront fees, milestone payments, as well as research support and reimbursement payments.
+Payments received or receivables from our license and collaboration agreements include upfront fees, milestone payments, as well as research support and reimbursement payments.
 Prior to our IPO, we also received financing from private equity placements and the issuance of convertible debt, which was subsequently converted into equity securities, and a credit facility.
-From inception to March 31, 2023, we received \$913.0 million, net of equity issuance costs, from these sources of financing including proceeds from exercises of stock options and employee stock purchase plans.
-As of March 31, 2023, we had \$412.4 million of cash resources consisting of cash, cash equivalents and marketable securities.
+From inception to March 31, 2024, we received \$995.3 million, net of equity issuance costs, from these sources of financing including proceeds from exercises of stock options and employee stock purchase plans.
+As of March 31, 2024, we had \$420.5 million of cash resources consisting of cash, cash equivalents and marketable securities.

-Although it is difficult to predict our funding requirements, based upon our current operating plan, we anticipate that our existing cash and cash equivalents and short-term investments as of March 31, 2023, combined with certain anticipated milestone payments from our existing collaborations, will enable us to fund our operating expenditures and capital expenditure requirements for at least the next twelve months from the date of this Quarterly Report on Form 10-Q is filed with the SEC.
+Although it is difficult to predict our funding requirements, based upon our current operating plan, we anticipate that our existing cash and cash equivalents and short-term investments as of March 31, 2024 will enable us to fund our operating expenditures and capital expenditure requirements for at least the next twelve months from the date of this Quarterly Report on Form 10-Q is filed with the SEC.

-We reported a net loss of \$24.4 million for the three months ended March 31, 2023 and through March 31, 2023, we had an accumulated deficit of \$583.1 million.
+We reported a net loss of \$31.7 million for the three months ended March 31, 2024 and through March 31, 2024, we had an accumulated deficit of \$709.1 million.
 Over the next several years, we expect to continue to incur losses as we increase our research and development expenditures in connection with the ongoing development of our product candidates and other clinical, preclinical and regulatory activities.